 - roles

 - planning and lead time

-- federal funding guidelines
+- federal funding eligibility

-- records and parcel files
+- records and tract files

 - contracting work and agreements

 - qualifications of ROW personnel, and

-- minimum value purchases
+- procedural guidelines.

-6.1.1 Roles and Responsibilities
+7.1.1 Roles and Responsibilities

 Local, State and Federal Agencies all have roles in an LPA project.